 High-energy X-ray diffraction (XRD) is a bulk structure characterization technique widely used in materials research taking advantage of the high penetration power into material, large accessible q-range, and small correction factors.
 In situ measurements study materials under various conditions.
-Operando studies are essential for the insight of structural change in functional during operation to improve their performance.
-XRD can resolve phase identities and other features, like particle size, microstrain, structural defects.
-The beamlines operated by the Structural Science (SRS) group, and offer a wide range of in situ and operando powder XRD and total scattering measurement capabilities with sub-second temporal resolution.
-The beamlines operate in x-ray transmission geometry with monochromatic beams and area detectors, and in case of 11-BM with an array of analyzer crystals and scintillators for highest resolution.
-Most recent developments include an in-line Raman system at 17-BM that allows simultaneous measurement of XRD/PDF and Raman spectroscopy data under controlled temperature and gas environment.
-The station 11-ID-B is enabling studies on surfaces and interfaces with an optional line focus of a few micrometer beam height, and a hexapod will allow highly accurate control of specimen orientation and enable surface and interface scattering.
-At 11-ID-C, a heavy-load hexapod stage provides similar capabilities, but for heavy equipment up to 250 kg.
-The high-resolution beamline 11-BM has now the option to switch to an area detector for rapid checks on the sample status.
-It is possible to mail in samples to 11-BM, 11-ID-B and 17-BM.
-The group has a strong emphasis on battery research, and is maintaining an electrochemistry facility, called eChem Lab, which is accessible 7/24 for all users at the APS to prepare their cells.
-The lab offers next to standard lab equipment two glove boxes with Argon atmosphere, one dedicated for Sulphur containing materials.
+Operando studies are essential for the insight of structural change in functional materials during operation to improve their performance.
+XRD can resolve phase identities and other features, like particle size, microstrain, structural defects, etc. The beamlines operated by the Structural Science (SRS) group offer a wide range of in situ and operando powder XRD and total scattering measurement capabilities with sub-second temporal resolution.
+The beamlines operate in x-ray transmission geometry with monochromatic beams and area detectors, and in the case of 11-BM with an array of analyzer crystals and scintillators for highest resolution.
+Most recent developments include an in-line Raman system at 17-BM that allows simultaneous measurement of XRD/PDF and Raman spectroscopy data under controlled temperature and gas environments.
+11-ID-B enables studies of surfaces and interfaces with an optional line focusing of a few micrometers in beam height.
+11-ID-B utilizes a hexapod to allow highly accurate control of specimen orientation, enabling surface and interface scattering.
+11-ID-C employs a heavy-load hexapod stage providing similar capabilities for heavy equipment up to 250 kg.
+The high-resolution 11-BM beamline now has the option to switch to an area detector for rapid checks on the sample status.
+The group has a strong emphasis on battery research, and maintains an electrochemistry facility which is accessible 24/7 for all APS users for cell preparation.
+This eChem Lab offers standard lab equipment plus two Argon atmosphere glove boxes with one dedicated for Sulphur containing materials.

 |The eChem lab is equipped with a state-of-the-art Ar-atmosphere glovebox with fridge/freezer unit, and small and large antechambers.
 The glovebox is supplied with Li and Na metals, standard electrolytes, coin cell crimping tools and accessories needed to assemble battery cells.
 The lab is also equipped with three mobile 8-channel MACCOR® battery cyclers capable of running independent experiments, a single-channel CH Instruments® potentiostat, a vacuum oven, balances, bench space and standard laboratory consumables.||Details|